 Further Your Knowledge No Matter Your Experience Level

 Not just for beginners, the Learner Zone – headed up by Laura of Women Only Motorcycle Training – is a place to ask all those pressing questions, get advice and further your knowledge no matter how experienced you are.
-Please note, whilst Laura started her training school for women, this area at our show is open to all genders.
+Please note, whilst Laura started her training school for women, this area at the event (like all) is open to all genders.

 It’s a place where you can find out more information on CBTs, the first steps into biking, MOD skills, DAS courses, and in conjunction with Laura’s neighbours RMT Motorcycle Training, further advanced training.